Originally posted on 12/06/2015

 Paper kite making is fun and simple.
 This paper kite can easily be made by a kid in less than 5 minutes.
 And the bonus is you’ll probably already have all the materials needed at home.

 Tetrahedral Kite (via Instructables)

-Make this impressive 10 cell tetrahedral kite that’s an eye-catcher in the sky with some simple materials like straw and wrapping paper.
+Make this impressive 10-cell tetrahedral creative kite that’s an eye-catcher in the sky.
+You’ll need simple materials like straw and wrapping paper.

 Confetti Kite (via Parent Savvy)

 This vibrant confetti kite is one of the most innovative kite-making ideas.
-Kids can get hands-on in making and looks so pretty flying high up on the sky.
+Kids can get hands-on in making this decorative kite which looks so pretty flying high up in the sky.

 Decorative Driftwood Kite (via hello, Wonderful)

-Go on a nature walk and turn collected finds into a rustic driftwood kite drawn in with the kids’ artwork.
+Go on a nature walk and turn your collected finds into a rustic driftwood kite drawn in with the kids’ artwork.
 This is one of the most creative kites to make and allows your child to express their own creativity.
 Not only that, but they will also learn how to reuse discarded materials – perfect for a thriving eco-warrior.

 Tyvek Sled Kite (via Babble Dabble Do)

 This bright and colorful Tyvek Sled kite with bright streamers would bring a smile to any kid excited to fly it.